Photo by CLUS

 – Research Awards

-The South Mountain Research Corps includes a pilot program with small research awards (up to $1,000) to support student experiential applied research as well as natural and cultural resource conservation efforts of landowners and land managers throughout the South Mountain region.
+The South Mountain Research Corps includes a pilot program with small research awards to support student experiential applied research as well as natural and cultural resource conservation efforts of landowners and land managers throughout the South Mountain region.

 Current Funding Round